Vyvy-vi/blog/content/blog/new-beginnings/index.md

 If you find any bugs while using the blogs, please make an issue on my [repo](https://github.com/Vyvy-vi/blog).
 If you have any issues with the content hosted on this website, please email me at [vyom.j@protonmail.com](mailto:vyom.j@protonmail.com).

-If you want to steal the content from this blog, without permission and without attribution...
+If you want to steal the content from this blog, without permission and without attribution, to present it as your own...
 ![Liam Neeson from Taken saying I will find your post and I will mail a DMCA Takedown Notice](./i-will-find-you-and-dmca-you.png)